 See Upcoming Events.

-The first in the four-part series, Basic Budgeting includes information on creating a monthly budget, examining the benefits of savings, investing, and planning for emergencies, exploring short- and long-term financial goals, and developing a conscious spending plan.
+The first in the four-part series, Basic Budgeting includes information about creating a monthly budget, the benefits of saving, investing, and planning for emergencies, exploring short and long-term financial goals, and developing a conscious spending plan.

 Paychecks and Taxes

 Learn how to estimate net income from gross salary, the importance of researching and comparing monetary and non- monetary benefits associated with employment, and how to build a fundamental understanding of federal income taxes.

 Learn the fundamentals of bank accounts, fees, and interest rates and the long-term implications of credit history including credit cards, credit bureaus, credit reports, and credit scores.
 Compare fixed and variable rates, and contrast different forms of loans and repayment options.